illfriday/astroBlog/src/pages/posts/post-1.md

 Astro uses server side rendering, but can also handle dynamic functionality, such as logged in users being able to add content.
-I was using 11ty SSG(static site generator) on my first version, interacting with Strapi headless CMS. i was having trouble figuring out how to effectively send POST requests to my Strapi generated REST API from the static site.
+I was using 11ty SSG(static site generator) on my first version, interacting with Strapi headless CMS.
+I was having trouble figuring out how to effectively send POST requests to my Strapi generated REST API from the static site.
 I wanted comments enabled on my blog, but my functions were only running at build time.
 There were ways around this, including using